Happy Marriage: 11 Keys to Find Happiness in a Marriage

 Stonewalling often leads to anger and frustration, which aggravates marital problems.

 Marriage should be treated as a platform where both partners should be equals.
-So, don’t treat yourself as superior than your partner, which can harm a relationship.
+So, advice for a happy marriage is to not treat yourself as superior than your partner.
+Such an attitude can damage your relationship.

-Try connecting with those emotions if you want to find happiness within any relationship.
+Try connecting with those emotions if you want to live a happy married life.

 You might become unhappy if your expectations aren’t met, and in a marriage or relationship, they often lead to resentments.